Docs

 • yarn.lock

-Frontend modules are also referred to as microfrontends in O3.
-They get shipped in the ES module format, which explains the esm- prefix in their nomenclature.
-They may have an -app suffix in their name, but this is not required.
+• They may have an -app suffix in their name, but this is not required.

 Anatomy of a frontend module

-Every component must have:
+Every frontend module must have:

 • A package.json manifest file that defines the module's dependencies and metadata